Skip to main content

 There hasn't been an election in my life that I've been happy with all the candidates that I had in front of me to vote on, but generally, considering candidates from all parties, I could normally find someone I felt was ever so slightly better than the rest.
 On rare occasions, on candidate was obvious.
 Most times, their differences were not significant.

 Too many say it doesn't matter who I vote for as they are all corrupt.
-I suppose the level of corruptness is in the eyes of the beholder, and I'm sure none are lily pure, but it is still your responsibility as a citizen to get out and vote for whoever you feel will do the best job, even if the only options are corrupt.
+I suppose the level of corruptness is in the eyes of the beholder, and I'm sure no candidate is lily pure, but it is still your responsibility as a citizen to get out and vote for whoever you feel will do the best job, even if the only options are corrupt.
 If you really think they are all corrupt, find someone you trust and get enough people together to get them to run for office.
 Maybe there is still time to get on the ballot for the midterms.
-But sitting on the sidelines is a cop out.
+Sitting on the sidelines is a cop out.

 There are movements among various states to have their electoral votes go to the winner of the popular vote.
 I really am not a fan of this movement, but it is afoot.
 I also realize it only matters for the presidential election which sadly won't be this year.
 But get in the habit of finding out about the candidates and then voting now in case enough state legislatures pass similar legislation for it to be put into effect at the next presidential election in 2028.

 Know what the ballot issues are.
 If there aren't any supporting ranked choice voting, start a movement to get it instituted.
-Also get a movement to eliminate gerrymandering for all federal offices and let all the people in the state vote for all their federal representation.
+Also get a movement to eliminate gerrymandering for all federal offices and let all the people in the state vote for all candidates for their federal representation in the primaries just as in the general election.
 These last two items are about the only chance of getting deeply embedded Congress critters out of office.
 I feel the same way about old politicians as I do old board members on companies.

 There comes an age when you need to be home enjoying your grandchildren.
 If you're in your 70s or higher, retire.
 I certainly plan to be enjoying the grandchildren assuming the Republicans don't destroy the economy via tariffs, high inflation, and wars before I reach retirement age or they raise the retirement age even higher forcing me to work longer to survive.